gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 > You can access other previous changelogs [here]({{ page.slug }}/changes.html).

 ```
-- We introduce the 1.0.4 update with new features, bug fixes and improvements.
+- We introduce the 1.0.5 with various optimizations and bug fixes!
-- Added: New Inactivity position, inactivity with the gun causes player hands down.
+- Added: New Foregrip Attachment.
-- Added: New medical Bandage and Military Bandage items.
+- Added: New HK MP5A5 Gun.
-- Added: New decoration Harzard Block, Landmine, Metal Rack, Wooden Barricade and Wooden Crate blocks (all craftable).
+- Added: New HK MP5A5 30rnd Magazine.
-- Added: New Laser and Silencer attachments.
+- Added: New Czech Hedgehog block.
-- Added: NEW COMMANDS!
-You can toggle the empty mags when empty gun with this commands "!disable empty_mags" and "!enable empty_mags"
+- Added: New Sandbag and Doubled Sandbag block.
-- Added: New Night Vision Goggles!
+- Added: New Camera shakes when you reload your gun for an immersive experience.
-- Added: New SFX when you attach a attachment in your gun!
+- Added: New Echo SFX when you fire without an silencer.
-- Fixed: Ammo/Explosive Crates drops they respective items and not the own block.
+- Added: Land SFX when place a landmine.
-- Fixed: Blood particles not showing (only available for players).
+- Fixed: When the player dies, night vision doesn't return.
-- Improved: New Reverb and Far SFX!
+- Fixed: Explosions underwater particles fixed.
-- Improved: New Gun Actions SFX!
+- Fixed: Wooden blocks burn when in contact with fire.
-- Improved: Mossberg 500 Pump Animation.
+- Fixed: Bullet's physical gravity was decaying too fast and the bullet didn't hit the right place after 16 blocks.
-- Improved: NEW DAMAGE SYSTEM!
-Removed the bullet hit delay in combat and when you sneak the damage is multiplied by 1.25!
+- Improved: ADS Animation transition delay increased.
-- Improved: Gunmetal crafting recipes like "Steel" with copper nugget, iron nugget and coal, and spend less material.
+- Improved: New landmine model.
-- Improved: Gunparts upgrade now use less iron nugget, saving more material.
+- Improved: Vanilla biomes to enjoy a "Soviet" environment experience.
-- Improved: Pistol recipes no longer use stocks. (that didn't make sense).
+- Improved: When shooting with a silenced gun, the muzzle light emitted is very reduced.
-- Improved: 12 Gauge spread increased.
+- Improved: Explosions distance blind SFX, and atmosphere far SFX.
 ```

 ## <span class="text-red">⚠️ Warning</span>